Murdredpa1n/QA-Toolkit-Pro/README.md

 npm run qa-verify
 ```

-### Unified QA Tools
+## 🔧 Unified QA Tools

-The extension includes a unified QA tools script that consolidates all QA-related commands into a single interface:
+The extension includes a unified QA tools system that consolidates all QA-related commands into a single interface:

 ```
 # Run the unified QA tools